Local Projections vs. VARs: Lessons From Thousands of DGPs: Results

-\subsection{Discussion: Can we select the estimator based on the data?}
+\subsection{Discussion: can we select the estimator based on the data?}

-Whereas the preceding results have focused on the performance of estimators on average across many DGPs, it is natural to ask whether the choice of estimator can be guided by the data at hand.
-The previously documented poor performance of the VAR model averaging estimator cautions against undue optimism in this regard.
-Indeed, we now show that conventional model selection or evaluation criteria are unable to detect even substantial mis-specification of the VAR(4) model in the vast majority of our DGPs.
-For simplicity, we focus again on the ``observed shock'' DGPs.
+It is natural to ask whether, instead of selecting estimators based on average performance across DGPs, the choice of estimator can be guided by the data at hand in each given DGP.
+We now show that this appears to be difficult, as conventional model selection or evaluation criteria are unable to detect even substantial mis-specification of the VAR(4) model in the vast majority of our DGPs.
+These findings are consistent with the previously documented poor performance of the VAR model averaging estimator.
+For simplicity, we focus here on observed shock identification.

-First, the Akaike Information Criterion (AIC) tends to select very short lag lengths $\hat{p}_{AIC}$ in our DGPs, as mentioned earlier.
-The 90th percentile of $\hat{p}_{AIC}$ (across simulations) does not exceed 2 in any of our 6,000 DGPs, and it equals 2 in only 11.0\% of the DGPs.
+First, the Akaike Information Criterion tends to select very short lag lengths $\hat{p}_{AIC}$ in our DGPs, as already mentioned earlier.
+The 90th percentile of $\hat{p}_{AIC}$ (across simulations) does not exceed 2 in any of our 6,000 DGPs, and it in fact equals 2 in only 68.3\% of those DGPs.
 This frequently used model selection tool therefore essentially never indicates that the VAR(4) specification is mis-specified.

 Second, the Lagrange Multiplier test of residual serial correlation has low power in most of our DGPs.
-We carry out this test by regressing the VAR sample residuals on their first lags, controlling for four lags of the observed variables, and employing the specific likelihood ratio test defined in \citet{Johansen1995}.
-Using a 10\% significance level for the test, less than 0.1\% of the DGPs exhibit a rejection probability above 25\%.
-Hence, this conventional specification test of the VAR(4) model is severely under-powered, despite the fact that many of our DGPs are in fact not well approximated by a VAR(4) model in population (cf. \cref{sec:dgp_summ_stat}).
+We carry out this test by regressing the sample VAR residuals on their first lags, controlling for four lags of the observed variables, and employing the likelihood ratio test defined in \citet{Johansen1995}.
+Using a 10\% significance level for the test, only around 8\% of the DGPs exhibit a rejection probability above 25\%, and none of the DGPs have a rejection probability above 50\%.
+Hence, this conventional specification test of the VAR(4) model is under-powered, despite the fact that many of our DGPs are in fact not well approximated by a VAR(4) model in population, as shown in \cref{sec:dgp_summ_stat}.

-It is possible that other model selection criteria or specification tests will work better.
-However, at a minimum, the performance of the VAR model averaging estimator in \cref{sec:results_3} and the evidence presented in this subsection together suggest that it is not straight-forward to develop effective data-dependent estimator selection rules for use in conventional macro data.
-We therefore leave this issue to future research.
+It is of course possible that other model selection criteria or specification tests will work better.
+However, at a minimum, the performance of the VAR model averaging estimator discussed in \cref{sec:results_3} and the evidence presented in this subsection together suggest that it is not straightforward to develop effective data-dependent estimator selection rules for use on conventional macroeconomic time series data.